Don't Label Twice: Quantity Beats Quality when Comparing Binary Classifiers on a Budget: Introduction

 Our theorem extends to the case where label errors are correlated with classifier errors, possibly even in a data dependent way.
 It only fails in the unusual cases where label noise systematically aligns in favor of the worse classifier, the effect of aggregation on label quality systematically aligns in favor of the better classifier, or the cost of unlabelled data is large.
 While we prove our main theorem for sufficiently large sample sizes, we conjecture that the statement holds for all $n\ge 1$.
 We have verified the conjecture numerically in a vast parameter sweep spanning more than four billion values.
-The numerical tool we created for verifying the conjecture also serves as an effective way to calculate tight sample size requirements for given parameters and is available \ifthenelse{\boolean{icml}}{in the supplementary material.}{at \href{https://labelnoise.pythonanywhere.com}{https://labelnoise.pythonanywhere.com}. }
+The numerical tool we created for verifying the conjecture also serves as an effective way to calculate tight sample size requirements for given parameters and is available at \href{https://labelnoise.is.tuebingen.mpg.de}{https://labelnoise.is.tuebingen.mpg.de}.

 Our result applies to the case of many classifiers via the union bound.
 Here, it gives an answer to the question how many classifiers we can reliably rank in a machine learning benchmark.
 This question is commonly answered in theory by combining the union bound with Hoeffding’s inequality.
 We demonstrate that our bound permits exponentially more comparisons than the standard argument for the same sample budget.
-Figure~\ref{fig:sample_size} illustrates the improvement.
+Figure~\ref{fig:sample_size} illustrates the improvement. \ifthenelse{\boolean{icml}}{